Chromatic number is Ramsey distinguishing: Introduction

 In this paper we consider another graph parameter, the chromatic number, $\chi$.
 This is defined as the minimum number of colours required in a proper vertex colouring of the graph, that is, in a colouring of the vertices of the graph in which no two adjacent vertices receive the same colour.

 The smallest chromatic number of a graph in $\mathcal{R}(H)$, called the chromatic Ramsey number of $H$, was determined for all $H$ by Burr, Erd\H{o}s, and Lov\'asz in \cite{burr}.
 It is not known whether there exists a pair of graphs with the same chromatic Ramsey number but different chromatic numbers, although it seems likely that such graphs do exist.
 Indeed, the chromatic Ramsey number of $K_4$, the complete graph on four vertices, is 18 (since we can 2-edge-colour any 17-vertex-colourable graph without a monochromatic $K_4$ by naturally extending from such a colouring of $K_{17}$), but it was shown in \cite{zhu} that there exists a graph of chromatic number five and chromatic Ramsey number 17.
-Regardless, this example illustrates that chromatic Ramsey number is not a useful tool for investigating Ramsey equivalence, unlike its clique and odd girth counterparts.
+Regardless, this illustrates that the chromatic Ramsey number is unlikely to be a useful tool for determining whether or not the chromatic number is Ramsey distinguishing, unlike the corresponding quantities in the clique number and odd girth cases.

 The Ramsey distinguishing properties of the chromatic number were investigated by Axenovich, Rollin, and Ueckerdt in \cite{axenovich}.
 They observe that if $G$ and $H$ are graphs with $G$ bipartite and $\chi(H)>2$ then $G\not\sim H$ since any sufficiently large complete bipartite graph is Ramsey for $G$ \cite{beineke} but does not contain $H$, and hence chromatic number is distinguishing for bipartite graphs.